KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 now class will inherit all the objects in Superclass

-### Overides
+### Overrides

-If you have two objects (methods or veriables) with the same name in a super class and subclass the subclass will overwrite the supperclass
+If you have two objects (methods or variables) with the same name in a super class and subclass the subclass will overwrite the superclass

 ### Code-Along